JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 date: 2024-10-02T05:20:21+01:00
 draft: false
 tags: ["Dev","Python"]
 description: 'How to use Flask.
-Get HTTPs with your domain for Flask Apps.
-Compared to other Web App Frameworks'
+Get HTTPs with your domain for Flask Web-Apps.'
 summary: 'How I learnt the basics to use Python Flask.'
 url: 'get-started-with-flask'
 ---

+**Intro**

 A friend asked me recently to help him to [setup Python](https://jalcocert.github.io/JAlcocerT/guide-python/#installing-python-) and **he alredy made his first Web App!**

-I had to get a little bit familiar with this Python Framework before writing this though.
+I had to get *a little bit* familiar with this Python Framework before writing this though.

+But is basically a Python way to do web-apps, similary to DASH or streamlit [frameworks](#flask-alternatives).

 And we got his [Flask App with https and custom domain](https://jalcocert.github.io/JAlcocerT/get-started-with-flask/#deploying-a-flask-app-like-a-pro).